Our group explores charge and energy transfer dynamics in

 charge transfer with potential utilization as active substrates for transparent

 PVs.
-These thin film show structural regularity over large areas consist of
+These thin film showed structural regularity over large areas consist of

 hexagons with sizes 3-5μm, with most polymer material concentrated in the